AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Versioning/PutBucketVersioning.md

 ## Usage notes

-Note the following items when you call the PutBucketVersioning operation:

--   Only the bucket owner or RAM users that have the PutBucketVersioning permission can configure versioning for a bucket.
+-   To configure versioning for a bucket, you must have the PutBucketVersioning permission.
 -   A bucket can be in one of the following versioning state: disabled, enabled, and suspended.
 By default, versioning is disabled for a bucket.
 -   If versioning is enabled for a bucket, an object that is added to the bucket have a unique version ID.
 In this case, multiple versions of an object can be stored in OSS at the same time.
 -   If versioning is suspended for a bucket, the version ID of an object that is added to the bucket is null.
 OSS does not store new previous versions for objects that is deleted or overwritten.